Skip to content

 • If the server is internet reachable, terminate HTTPS at a reverse proxy you control and point nodes at the public https:// URL.
 The node derives wss://.../v1/attach from that base URL.

 • Do not expose unauthenticated auth.mode: none servers outside localhost.
+Use bearer for private static-token access or open for public self-registration.

 Set server.trust_forwarded_proto: true only behind a trusted proxy that sets X-Forwarded-Proto.
 Set server.allowed_origins to the browser origins you actually allow to open native attachment WebSockets; command-line nodes authenticate with the bearer token on the WebSocket upgrade request and do not send a browser Origin header.